HuppeJ/jh-summer19/Exercises/Exercise7_Extracting_10_Questions/highlighted_questions/question1_highlighted.md

 **comment 6:**

-DAFNE isn't available in Portsmouth, although the diabetic clinic do run education courses.
-Anything that helps to easily track blood glucose is welcome.
+DAFNE isn't available in Portsmouth, although the diabetic clinic do run education courses. ```Anything that helps to easily track blood glucose is welcome```.

 **comment 7:**

 blackbird said:

-DAFNE isn't available in Portsmouth, although the diabetic clinic do run education courses.
-Anything that helps to easily track blood glucose is welcome.Click to expand...
+DAFNE isn't available in Portsmouth, although the diabetic clinic do run education courses. ```Anything that helps to easily track blood glucose is welcome```.Click to expand...

 Can you get as far as Bournemouth?